 - salt and pepper to taste (heavy on the pepper)

-In a heavy saucepan, heat olive oil to medium high heat.
+In a heavy saucepan or skillet, heat olive oil to medium-high heat.
 Add onions and cover for several minutes, opening to stir, until onions have softened.
 Sprinkle with sugar and continue to cook, without the lid, stirring now and then and more often towards the end, until onions are soft, caramelized and towards the dark side of golden brown, about 15 to 20 minutes total.

 Taste and season with salt and pepper.
 Set aside.
-Mixture may thicken upon cooling and if it becomes too thick may be thinned with a bit of water.
+Mixture may thicken upon cooling and, again, if it becomes too thick may be thinned with a bit of water.

 Serve warm or cold.